taishi-i/awesome-japanese-nlp-resources/docs/huggingface.en.md

   - This is the gguf format conversion version of llama-3-youko-8b published by rinna-llama-3-youko-8b.
   - Downloads: 4817
 - [elyza/ELYZA-japanese-Llama-2-13b](https://huggingface.co/elyza/ELYZA-japanese-Llama-2-13b)
-  - ELYZA-japanese-Llama-2-13b Model Description
-ELYZA-japanese-Llama-2-13b is a model based on Llama 2 that has undergone additional pre-training to enhance its Japanese language capabilities.
+  - ELYZA-japanese-Llama-2-13b Model DescriptionELYZA-japanese-Llama-2-13b is a model based on Llama 2 that has undergone additional pre-training to enhance its Japanese language capabilities.
   - Downloads: 4801
 - [tokyotech-llm/Swallow-70b-hf](https://huggingface.co/tokyotech-llm/Swallow-70b-hf)
   - SwallowOur Swallow model has undergone continual pre-training from the Llama 2 family, primarily with the addition of Japanese language data.